lauslim12/anime-vision/README.md

 Anime-Vision is a repository for anime face identification with Deep Learning.

+## Introduction

+Under development.

 ## Requirements

 - Anaconda
 - IBM Cloud
+- Keras
 - OpenCV
 - Tensorflow 1.15
+- Tensorflow 2.10

+## Ways to Classify

+I'm going to use several ways to classify anime faces.
+The ways are as follows:
+- Using IBM Cloud Visual Recognition to recognize faces (polishing)
+- Using Tensorflow 1.15's Transfer Learning Retrain Script
+- Using Tensorflow Lite's Model Maker (under development)
+- Using Tensorflow 2.10's Image Classifier with Keras (under development)

 ## How to Use